rng-guy/NFSMWBartender/README.md

 Regarding **cop (de / re)spawning** (`BartenderSettings\Advanced\Cars.ini`):

 * Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
-This is vanilla behaviour, as these spawns count toward the total number of cops loaded that the global cop-spawn limit (which only affects "Chasers") is compared against.
-This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.
+This is vanilla behaviour: These spawns also count toward the total number of cops loaded by the game, and the game then compares this number against the global cop-spawn limit to make spawn decisions for "Chasers".
+Cops spawned in NPC pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.

 * Pushing any global cop-spawn limit beyond 8 requires the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 for stability.
 Without LA, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
 To fully unlock the global cop-spawn limit without taking spawn control away from Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable *everything* in its `[Options]` parameter group.
 Even with these changes, however, LA itself might still crash on occasion: usually within the first 30 seconds of the first pursuit per play session, or not at all.

 * All vehicles you specify in any of the spawn tables must each have the `CAR` class assigned to them in their `pvehicle` VltEd entries, either directly or through parent entries.